e-choness/unity-multiplayer-starter/README.md

 <Path to Project>\<Game>.exe -logfile log-client.txt -mode client
 ```

 Unfortunately for now, the logs do not record anything from `Debug.Log()`.
+A `DebugHelper` outputs anything in a log file on the screen.

+## How To Use

+1. Add `HelloWorldScene` to `File->Build Settings`.
+2. Go to the built executable location.
+Run console commands for both server and client from `cmd` or Powershell.
+3. If server is started first, it has nothing in the scene.
+Once a client starts, a player object will spawn in both games.

+## Network Behaviour Notes

+- Any `MonoBehaviour` implementing a `NetworkBehaviour` component can override the Netcode method `OnNetworkSpawn()`.
+The `OnNetworkSpawn()` method fires in response to the `NetworkObject` spawning.

 ## Credits